 I ask my supervisees to evaluate their skills regarding discussing progression towards goals with their client.
 I also ask them to evaluate their skills regarding encouraging their clients to discuss what they feel will have changed after the conclusion of the therapeutic relationship.

-On this track, we have discussed teaching self-appraisal to clinical supervisees.
+In this section, we have discussed teaching self-appraisal to clinical supervisees.
 We also discussed the seven point supervisee self-assessment that I use regarding working and evaluating skills.
 The seven points in this assessment are action steps, focusing, reframing, confronting, evaluating, responding with immediacy and pointing out endings.

-On the next track, we will discuss training supervisees in ten steps that can help a therapist cope with a client who might be at risk for suicide.
+In the next section, we will discuss training supervisees in ten steps that can help a therapist cope with a client who might be at risk for suicide.

 Peer-Reviewed Journal Article References: